willkoehler/my_blog/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

 }
 {% endhighlight %}

 Why do we pass `position` and `progress` to the `props.render` method?
-Ask the implementor of `props.render` to create the actual animations!
+Let the implementor of `props.render` create the actual animations!

 # Interpolating `position`